stacks-network/docs/_develop/zero_to_dapp_2.md

 {% include create_id.md %}

 Once in the browser, investigate the account and locate the storage settings.
-Consider the interaction as both a user and a app designer.
+Consider the interaction as both a user and an app designer.
 Are these settings what you expected or would you change them?

 ### Take a user perspective